-We are happy to announce that the SustainableScoop will continue to operate as a 501-c3.
-In cooperation with Arlington Independent Media, we will provide studio, field, and post-production training to students who support the mission of SustainableScoop.
+We are happy to announce that SustainableScoop will continue to operate as a 501-c3.
+In cooperation with Arlington, Independent Media, we will provide studio, field, and post-production training to students who support the mission of SustainableScoop.

 To empower youth who wish to explore, investigate, and increase public awareness of sustainability issues through media.
-Our multi-media platform offers students the chance to develop communication and advocacy skills with the goal of guiding them through the process of creating meaningful and credible programming.
+Our multi-media platform allows students to develop communication and advocacy skills to guide them through creating meaningful and credible programming.

 Our new format will be a half-hour monthly production.
-This can only happen with the support of our volunteers, interns, and mentors.
+We can only achieve success with the support of our volunteers, interns, and mentors.
 Oh yes, and donors too!

 Our multi-generational approach will combine wisdom with innovation and curiosity with connectivity.
-We want to ensure the next generation of leaders have the experience, education, and mentorship to conquer whatever lies ahead.
+We want to ensure the next generation of leaders has the experience, education, and mentorship to conquer whatever lies ahead.

 We invited students ages 15 and 25 to interview for an internship that will teach production skills while exploring sustainability-related issues.